 As an HR professional, you may not have the same insights into an employee’s performance as his or her direct manager, which makes evaluating that employee more difficult.
 Nevertheless, that doesn’t mean you can’t obtain feedback.
 Instruct managers to keep an eye on their employees’ working habits and look for sudden changes in performance such as drastic drop-offs or even rapid production improvements.
 The latter may come as a surprise, but employees who abruptly improve their working habits might be trying to make a good impression prior to putting in their two week notice.

-Did your company once award an employee “Employee of the Month,” but now he or she has struggled to keep customers happy?
-This could be happening for a variety of reasons, but not because his or her skill level has dropped off.
+Did your company once award an employee “Employee of the Month,” but now they have struggled to keep customers happy?
+This could be happening for a variety of reasons, but not because their skill level has dropped off.
 It’s best to have a conversation with the employee, understand the situation and offer a plan of action.
 The latter may include simply switching their job responsibilities, offering new perks and benefits or solving current work-related issues they’re dealing with.

 How do you handle employees who directly complain to you?

 You may be presented with two different scenarios when employees go out of their way to express their dissatisfaction.
-In the first scenario, the employee directly states his or her complaint.
-In the second situation, you’ve done a bit of digging, noticed warning signs and concluded the employee may be unhappy, so you address him or her.
+In the first scenario, the employee directly states their complaint.
+In the second situation, you’ve done a bit of digging, noticed warning signs and concluded the employee may be unhappy, so you address them.
 In both situations you must tread lightly.
 Your first step should be to ask questions to better understand the employee’s dilemma.
-Have an honest conversation with the staff member about his or her position, challenges and aspirations.
+Have an honest conversation with the staff member about their position, challenges and aspirations.
 A conversation such as this will reveal a lot about where an employee currently stands.
 In fact, we recommend having these conversations with your employees once a month.
 This will keep them on course.